mcnik/mcnik.github.io/2022calendar.md

 #### October: Jane's Carousel & Skyline, Brooklyn, NY | November 9 2021
 ![Cover Image](/imgs/2022calendar/october-nyc-nov92021.jpg?raw=true "New York") On the way to Jane's Carousel, the rectangular structure near the water, and past the famed DUMBO bridge viewpoint, you end up walking on a street with no name as far as I can tell.
 Oddly, this small, uneven, paved path has resisted naming in what is clearly a tourist-infested area.
-I ate breakfast here in peace while only a few blocks away, people clamored to take a photo of a bridge and two buildings.
+I ate here in peace while only a few blocks away, people clamored to take a photo of a bridge and two buildings.

 #### November: somewhere near Portage Bay, Seattle, WA | August 2 2021
 ![Cover Image](/imgs/2022calendar/november1-seattle-aug22021.jpg?raw=true "Me")